mershark/Leaderboard/README.md

 ### Key Features <a name="key-features"></a>

-- Has HTML template to use.
+- Has basic structure to use.
 - You can view live edit in your localhost while editing.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>